 By virtue of the Public Company Limited B.E.
 2535, the Company is required to appropriate net profit as a legal reserve at least 5% of annual net profit deducted with deficit brought forward (if any) until the reserve reach an amount of 10% of authorized share capital.
 Such reserve is not available for dividend distribution.
+During the period, the legal reserve had been fully appropriated.

-23. Gain (Loss) on exchange rate
+23. Gain (loss) on exchange rate

-Gain (loss) on exchange rate for the year ended December 31, 2018 and 2017.
-The details are as follows:-
+Gain (loss) on exchange rate for the year ended December 31, 2019 and 2018.
+The details are as follows: